Insight · Government · Saudi Arabia

 | 1 | Absent | 9 | No open data page, datasets, or public reference identified |

 The dominant level is ODRL 3, occupied by 18 entities.
 This is not a failure state: it signals a public commitment via a dedicated page.
 It is a stalling state for reuse, because a page without a verifiable dataset count, explicit formats, and a named licence offers limited practical value to third parties.
 Five entities reach ODRL 4; three reach ODRL 5 (the Ministry of Justice, the Ministry of Investment, and the Transport General Authority), and function as replication models for peers.
-The national Open Data Platform (SDAIA / NDB) sits at ODRL 7 as the central catalogue; one additional organisation in the frame reaches ODRL 6.
+The Open Data Platform at data.gov.sa—the public layer of the wider National Data Bank (NDB) ecosystem—scores at ODRL 7 as the central open catalogue in this audit; one additional organisation in the frame reaches ODRL 6.
 Nine score ODRL 1, including several ministries without a confirmed standalone open-data presence in the baseline.
+Those nine are the Ministry of Defence, the Ministry of National Guard, the Ministry of Hajj & Umrah, the Ministry of Industry & Mineral Resources, the Ministry of Tourism, the Ministry of Sport, the Ministry of Municipal, Rural Affairs & Housing, the Ministry of Media, and the Ministry of Environment, Water & Agriculture.

 Entity-level audit table (organisation, ODRL score, URL)